 - Test your smoke alarms every week.
 Remember to change the battery and look after your alarm.
-Dust and dirt can stop your smoke alarm working - vacuum it once a year. - Never tamper with or disconnect hardwired smoke, carbon monoxide or heat detectors.
+Dust and dirt can stop your smoke alarm working vacuum it once a year. - Never tamper with or disconnect hardwired smoke, carbon monoxide or heat detectors.
 When the battery stops working, contact the repairs team on 020 7974 4444. - Smoking is not permitted in any communal areas.
 If you smoke at home, make sure you put cigarettes out fully and dispose of them correctly - don't throw them on the floor and never out of the window. - Use electrical appliances safely and correctly, don't leave your mobile phone charging overnight, especially on your bed or under your pillow.
 Only use one plug per socket. - Find more on howyou can help keep yourself and your neighbours safe by visiting our webpage on fire safety at home at camden.gov.uk/safety-at-home

-- Make sure you are storing items safely as laid out in your 'What can I keep in communal areas?' leaflet at camden.gov.uk/shared-areas - Never use a barbecue indoors or on a balcony.
+- Make sure you are storing items safely as laid out in your 'What can I keep in communal areas?' leaflet and on our website. - Never use a barbecue indoors or on a balcony.
 Barbecues on balconies have caused serious fires in Camden.

-Fire information and fire safety measures in your block
+Fire Information and Fire Safety Measures in your block